EmergentMind/nix-config/docs/remotebootstrap.md

 My objective with this stage of my nix-config roadmap was to achieve automated, remote installation of NixOS on a target host followed by the building my full nix-config which incorporates my private nix-secrets repo.
 Part-way through the development of the solution, my brother @fidgetingbits started collaborating with me to speed things up, which I mention early as it was joint effort.

 My ideal outcome was an entirely unattended process, from initial script execution to completion.
 However, I knew even before I started  would not be possible because I use passphrases for very nearly all of my ssh keys.
 As you'll see there are, many times where ssh authentication is required.
 We decided to also include several yes/no prompts at important places in the script.
 The additional attendance these require is trivial considering the ssh prompt attendance and importantly they allowed us to skip over specific sections of the script during testing.
-As you might imagine, debugging this script involved countless reboots into ISO, re-installations of NixOS, rebuilds of the config, etcetera, to work out all of the kinks and niggles that we encountered along the way.
+As you might imagine, debugging this script involved countless reboots into the ISO, re-installations of NixOS, rebuilds of the config, etcetera, to work out all of the kinks and niggles that we encountered along the way.

 On the topic of attending to prompts during the bootstrap process it's worth pointing out that, depending on your SecOps requirements, a significant number of the prompts could be eliminated by simply using ssh keys that do _not_ have passphrases.
 Given this isn't the case for me, I haven't tested it but I believe that the entire process could quite easily be cut down to a single prompt if one removed all of the yes/no prompts _and_ used ssh keys without passphrases.
 It is possible the process could be made entirely unattended.